John Cater (geographer): Edge Hill University

-After a brief spell in a policy unit in London, Cater joined Edge Hill University in 1979, where he has remained for 42 years.
+After a brief spell in a policy unit in London, Cater joined Edge Hill University in 1979, where he remained for 42 years before retiring in January 2025.

 Initially appointed to a lecturing post in Geography, he became Head of Urban Policy and Race Relations in 1983 and sub-Dean of the Faculty of Humanities, Environmental and Social Sciences in 1986.
 He took institution-wide responsibility for Policy, Planning and Development in 1990 and was appointed Director of Resources in 1992.
 In June 1993 he succeeded Ruth Gee as Director and Chief executive.

 Shortly after appointment, Cater was appointed a Director of the Higher Education Careers Service, a role he sustained in a variety of guises for almost two decades, and became Chair of the Standing Conference of Principals' Teacher Education Group.
 This interest was also reflected in his appointment, by Estelle Morris, Baroness Morris of Yardley, to the Board of the Teacher Training Agency and its successor body, the Training and Development Agency for Schools (1999–2006), where he chaired both the Audit and the Accreditation Committees.
 He was appointed Vice-Chair of the Standing Conference in 1997 and served as Chair from 2001 to 2003, being heavily involved in negotiations around the future status of what became the 'post-2004 universities'.
 Within his region, he also Chaired Higher Education North West (1999–2001), Liverpool City of Learning (2003–2005) and the Greater Merseyside and West Lancashire Lifelong Learning Network (2006–2010).

 In addition to his role as Vice-Chancellor, his current responsibilities include involvement in social work education and training for Universities UK, having been a past member of the Social Work Reform Board.
 He currently represents the sector in negotiations on the future funding of nurse education and training and is the Chair of the Universities UK Teacher Education Advisory Group.

-Cater was appointed Commander of the Most Excellent Order of the British Empire (CBE) in the 2015 Queen's Birthday Honours for services to Higher Education and Teacher Training.
+Cater was appointed a Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours for services to Higher Education and Teacher Training.
 He was also appointed a Deputy Lieutenant of Lancashire in 2019.

 Cater's paper 'Whither teacher education and training?' was published by the Higher Education Policy Institute (HEPI) in April 2017.

+Cater retired as Vice-Chancellor on 31st January 2025.
+His successor has yet to be appointed.